GNOME/gimp/devel-docs/gitlab-mr.md

 # Merge Request tricks

-By default, a Merge Request pipeline would only build GIMP with autotools, meson and for Windows 64-bit (similarly to normal commits).
+By default, a Merge Request pipeline would only build LIGMA with autotools, meson and for Windows 64-bit (similarly to normal commits).

 You might want to actually generate easy-to-install builds, in